fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 ### Pagination <a name="pagination"></a>
   To control the number of items returned on a single "page" of a request or to request a specific page number, use the following URL parameters:

-  * `page` - specifies the page of results to return.
+  * `page` - Specifies the page of results to return.
 The default is 1.
-  * `limit` - specifies the maximum number of items to return in a response page.
+  * `limit` - Specifies the maximum number of items to return in a response page.
 The default is 100.

   For example, the following request will limit the awards on a single page to 20 and will return page 5 of the results: